kierangoodacre/nodejs-sailsjs/README.md

-Intro to sailsJs from Platzi, deploying your first application using sails, angular and node
+--- Intro to sailsJs from Platzi,

+Deploying your first application using sails, angular and node

 deployed application...